pwbh/nyx/observer/README.md

 # Observer [WIP]

-Obvserver will send in messages to the Brokers connected to it, for example on creation of a new Topic, Observer is responsible for distributing the pratitions of the topic on the Brokers for maximum fault-tolerence.
+Observer is a program that sends messages to brokers connected to it.
+For example, when a new topic is created, Observer is responsible for distributing the partitions of the topic across the brokers for maximum fault tolerance.

-### A typical flow of starting Imp:
+### Typical flow of starting Imp

-1. User launches for example 3 Brokers, Brokers in a state where they are looking for the observer with a specified host passed as param, on dev we can start the broker using `cargo run --bin broker localhost:5555` we assume that Observer runs on port 5555 locally.
-While the Observer is shut down, broker is just trying to connect to the Observer in intervals (which can be customized)
+1. The user launches three brokers.
+The brokers are in a state where they are looking for the observer with a specified host passed as a parameter.
+On development, we can start the broker using `cargo run --bin broker localhost:5555`.
+We assume that Observer runs on port 5555 locally.
+While Observer is shut down, the broker is just trying to connect to Observer in intervals (which can be customized).

-2. Observer is launched and the Brokers connecting to it, once connected, Observer prints a message that state so (TBD), Observer is now ready to receive commands and execute them.
+2. Observer is launched and the brokers connect to it.
+Once connected, Observer prints a message stating that it is ready to receive commands and execute them.

 ### Available commands